davidhagg/collector-checkout-magento2/README.md

 # Collector Checkout for Magento 2

-## Requirements:
+## Requirements

-Magento 2.2.0 or above
+* Magento Open Source 2.2.0 or above
-PHP 7.2 and above
+* PHP 7.2 and above

 ## Install
 Run these commands from the Magento base folder: